Biarca/patrol-k8s-marketplace/README.md

 **Note:** Post successful completion of the script, few values will be displayed at the end of the script.
 Those values MUST be provided in the Marketplace UI during the Patrol app installation
 ### 3.5 Patrol Installation from GCP Marketplace
-In the GCP Console, select Installer project and then from the navigation menu click on  Marketplace and search for "Patrol".
+Go to [GCP Console](https://console.cloud.google.com/marketplace/details/patrol-public/patrol), select Installer project and click on "Configure" button.
 Follow the on-screen instructions and provide the required input values that were used for GCP assets creation as part of section [3.3] to populate the form.
+Click on "deploy" button.
 ## 4. Post Installation Steps
 There are few manual steps which needs to be done post successful installation of Patrol application from marketplace.
 ### 4.1 Enabling IAP